openpolitics/manifesto/democracy.md

 The executive should be appointed by the legislature, on an annual basis.
 Ministers could then be selected from all walks of life for their expertise in subject areas, management, or other desirable skills.

-## Government Posts

-Abolish the City Minister position, ending the privileged position of the City of London to influence policy at the expense of the wider public.

 ## Royal Secrecy

 Fully include of the monarchy within the Freedom of Information Act (FOIA), so that the royal household is legally obliged to respond to information requests[^royal-secrecy].